Because 'our' team played the better class of footie. From the age of seven to twenty-three we were on top. Not only in England but in Europe.

 And it was something powerful alright, because up til l that point I'd been reading of how great the Irish fans were abroad, without sharing in any of the collective buzz, because half of me was sickened and poisoned by the behaviour of English, French, and Russian thugs at the very start of the tournament in France.

 But on Wednesday, with just one performance of LFC style belief by a team that until then looked devoid of it; I once more fell in love fully with Ireland, again.
 Because it was the LFC ethos 'we' displayed.
 My earliest positive and most powerful cultural influence that transcends race, is more important than religion, nothing to do with politics, and everything to do with a republic of poetry and prayer.

 Grá agus siíocháin.

-PS, Pauline Swords, oh mother oh Muse bless us oh faery woman of Ireland, at home in heaven, give us this day a hopeful prayer, show through your earthly servant this world and earth all share, within and without, from beginning to end, as our maker and parent, through thee come chords, conduits, and the channels of song for silly voices we lay bare before you here as Her that guides our hand to write, our ears to listen, and from your mouth speak in praise and prayer, of you who loves us all.
+PS, Pauline Swords, mother oh Muse bless us this faery woman of Ireland, at home in heaven, give us this day a hopeful prayer, show through your earthly servant this world and earth all share, within and without, from beginning to end, as our maker and parent, through thee come chords, conduits, and the channels of song for silly voices we lay bare before you here as Her that guides our hand to write, our ears to listen, and from your mouth speak in praise and prayer, of you who loves us all.

-Oh Mother of every living breath, of each and every prayer, create in this tiny moment of a pointless silly game, the spontaneous cultural gold mimicked and won this and every other day until the twelve of never, by your ever loving son, who airs our songs of freedom, joy, and sorrow.
+Oh Mother of every living breath, of each and every prayer, create in this tiny moment of a pointless silly game, the spontaneous cultural gold mimicked and won this and every other day until the twelve of never, by your ever loving son, who airs our songs of joy, freedom, love and sorrow.

 Kevin Desmond Swords.